rbourgeois33/rbourgeois33.github.io/post1.md

 By applying them, I was able to get:
 - A 40-50% speedup on a CFD [convection kernel](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473) from TRUST (obtained on RTX A5000, RTX A6000 Ada and H100 GPUs). **Brace yourself**: this is a monstruous kernel.
+- A 40-50% speedup on a CFD [diffusion kernel](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Diff_Dift/Op_Dift_VEF_Face_Gen.tpp#L192) from TRUST (obtained on RTX A6000 Ada and H100 GPUs).
 - A 20% speedup on a [MUSCL reconstruction kernel](https://github.com/Maison-de-la-Simulation/heraclespp/blob/54feb467f046cf21bdca5cfa679b453961ea8d7e/src/hydro/limited_linear_reconstruction.hpp#L54) from the radiative hydrodynamics code [heraclescpp](https://github.com/Maison-de-la-Simulation/heraclespp)
  - TODO: add ncu reports
+ - A

 By *reasonable* I do not mean that you are getting *optimal* perfomance.
-In fact, I will not go over what I consider to be *advanced* optimization tricks such as the use of [shared memory](https://www.youtube.com/watch?v=A1EkI5t_CJI&t=5s), [vectorized operations](https://developer.nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/) or launch bound tuning [link].
+In fact, I will not go over what I consider to be *advanced* optimization tricks such as the use of [shared memory](https://www.youtube.com/watch?v=A1EkI5t_CJI&t=5s), [vectorized operations](https://developer.nvidia.com/blog/cuda-pro-tip-increase-performance-with-vectorized-memory-access/) orlaunch bound tuning [link].
 By *advanced*, I do not mean that these topics are especially difficult or out of reach, but only that they require a significant design effort to be used effectively in a production context such as a CFD code like TRUST.
-In contrast, I believe that the tricks I will give to you in this blogpost are easy enought so that you can and should apply them straightforwardly while porting your code to the GPU in a time limited environement.
-I will not go ninto GPU specicif opti [link], the advices are basic enoiugh so that they should beneif on all cards
+In contrast, I believe that the tricks I will give to you in this blogpost are easy enough so that you can and should apply them straightforwardly while porting your code to the GPU in a time limited environement.
+Moreover, I will not go into GPU model-specific optimizations [link elfarou], the advices are basic enough so that they should beneif on all cards.

 ## Disclaimer & Requirements
 ### Disclaimers